 The Small Business Jobs Act of 2010 was signed into law on September 27, 2010.
 It includes a provision to allow those participating in 457(b) plans to contribute through a Roth option.
-Those who contribute using the Roth option do not receive a deduction from their current income for a contribution to the plan, but they do earn returns within the plan tax-free and the withdrawals from the plan are tax-free.
+Those who contribute using the Roth option do not receive a reduction of their current taxable income for a contribution to the plan, but they do earn returns within the plan tax-free and the withdrawals from the plan are tax-free.
 The SERB passed a motion at the December 2010 meeting to allow the DCP to implement a Roth 457(b) provision.
 The DCP began accepting Roth contributions in August 2012.
+In October 2014, the SERB passed a motion to allow for in-plan Roth conversions while a participant is still actively employed by the Commonwealth of Pennsylvania (commonwealth).
+This allows participants to convert their traditional pre-tax contributions to Roth contributions.
+The participant is responsible for paying the taxes on the converted funds with monies outside of the plan.
+This provision became effective starting in January 2015.

 Management's Discussion and Analysis

+December 31, 2014 and 2013

 (Unaudited)